msaland/EBV-GCR-Suite/README.md

 ## Web Version

 We also offer a web version of this tool suite at https://mymryklab.ca/EBV-GCR/ebvgcr-home/.
+The single cell analysis tool is only available on the online version.

 ## Citing